cc-archive/cc-cert-core/contents/index.md

    * Shift to Openness
    * Promoting Openness
    * Community Development for Openness
+   * Building a Culture of Gratitude and Collaboration

 5. [Legal](legal/index.md)
    * Legal Aspects of Licensing and Attribution